- Reserves are books and other material that faculty set aside for student use for a specific academic course.

 - Course reserves may include items that are in high demand or required for class, such as textbooks, commentaries, or films.

 - Reserve items may also include supplemental course material such as study guides, practice exams, or additional readings.

 - Material that is on reserve usually has a shorter loan period (3 hours, 24 hours, 3 days, or 7 days) and may be restricted to use in the library.

-Not all classes have textbooks on course reserve.
+- Not all classes have textbooks on course reserve.
 We may have a copy of your required book in the library's regular collection.
-Search our catalog for your book title.
 Let us know if you don't see your textbook or other required material on reserve or in the library.

 FEATURED COURSE RESERVE BOOKS: